MARTA: The connection between chemical enrichment, feedback, and dust in a Wolf-Rayet galaxy at z${\sim}$2: Discussion

-The best-matching $6$~Myr-old \textsc{bpass} model contains a relative fraction of WNh, WN, and WC stars (over the total number of WR stars) of $62\%$, $29\%$, and $9\%$, respectively.
-Nonetheless, we observe that such a model is not capable to reproduce the intensity of the nitrogen features observed at $\approx4620$-$4640 \AA$, suggesting some level of nitrogen enhancement in the stellar atmospheres compared to the model spectrum.
-This is common to several SPS models \citep[as noted already by ][]{Eldridge_BPASS_2017}, in that the strength of the nitroegn emission is often underestimated compared to what observed in WR-host galaxies \citep[e.g.][]{Brinchmann_WR_2008} as possibly caused by a non-proper treatment of stellar evolutionary tracks for the WR phase and/or by not including WR spectra for surface hydrogen mass fractions higher than a certain threshold, hence missing the contribution of Hydrogen-rich, WNh stars to the stellar lines \citep{Molla_pop_synth_2009, EldridgeStanway2009, Hainich2014, MartinsPalacios2022}.
+The best-matching $6$~Myr-old \textsc{bpass} model contains a relative fraction of H-rich WR stars (WNh), nitrogen-rich (WN), and carbon-rich (WC) stars (over the total number of WR stars) of $62\%$, $29\%$, and $9\%$, respectively.
+However, we observe that such a model is not capable of reproducing the intensity of the nitrogen features observed at $\approx4620$-$4640 \AA$, suggesting some level of nitrogen enhancement in the stellar atmospheres compared to the model spectrum.
+This is common to several SPS models \citep[as noted already by ][]{Eldridge_BPASS_2017}, in that the strength of the nitrogen emission is often underestimated compared to that observed in WR-host galaxies \citep[e.g.,][]{Brinchmann_WR_2008} as possibly caused by a non-proper treatment of stellar evolutionary tracks for the WR phase and/or by not including WR spectra for surface hydrogen mass fractions higher than a certain threshold, hence missing the contribution of WNh stars to the stellar lines \citep{Molla_pop_synth_2009, EldridgeStanway2009, Hainich2014, Martins_Palacios_VMS_2022}.

 We also attempted to reproduce the observed profile by fitting the spectrum with the set of empirical WR spectral templates by \cite{Crowther_WR_LMC_2023}.
-We note that such templates are provided at a coarser resolution ($10\AA$) than the actual resolution of the NIRSpec data ($\sim5-7\AA$ in the rest-frame), hence we do not perform any convolution of the \sourceshort spectrum before fitting, noting that information that can be retrieved from the fit are limited by the templates.
-We chose the templates provided for the LMC (in light of its similar metallicity to \sourceshort), and performed a simultaneous least-squares fit with a linear combination of stellar templates to the combined spectral regions hosting the blue (4550-4800~$\AA$) and red (5600-6000~$\AA$) bumps; the WR/LMC templates are converted into flux density units based on the luminosity distance of \sourceshort, and additional nebular line emission from \FeIII, \HeII, and He I was included in the model by means of individual, unresolved Gaussian components .
+We note that such templates are provided at a coarser resolution ($10\AA$) than the actual resolution of the NIRSpec data ($\sim5-7\AA$ in the rest-frame); therefore we do not perform any convolution of the \sourceshort spectrum before fitting, noting that information that can be retrieved from the fit is limited by the templates.
+We chose the templates provided for the Large Magellanic Cloud (LMC) (in light of its similar metallicity to \sourceshort), and performed a simultaneous least-squares fit with a linear combination of stellar templates to the combined spectral regions hosting the blue (4550-4800~$\AA$) and red (5600-6000~$\AA$) bumps; the WR templates are converted into flux density units based on the luminosity distance of \sourceshort, and complementary nebular line emission from \FeIII, \HeII, and He I were included in the model by manually adding individual, unresolved Gaussian components.